lcp

 The Bottom Line

-I hope you have a more comprehensive view of things to do now than you did when you arrived to this Hiroshima itinerary.
-Although Hiroshima’s history is important, the city is so much more than the infamous tragedy that befell it.
+I hope you have a more comprehensive view of things to do now than you did when you navigated to my Hiroshima itinerary.
+Although Hiroshima’s history is important, the city (like Nagasaki) is so much more than the infamous tragedy that befell it.
 Balance, you see, is the key to seeing Hiroshima for all it is.
 Follow up your visit to Ground Zero with a walk around the grounds of rebuilt Hiroshima Castle, whose own eucalyptus tree (which survived the blast) is a symbol of the the city’s resilience and rebirth, or with a delicious helping of Hiroshima’s famous okonomiyaki pancakes.
-Watch at least one sunset from Miyajima island and leave space for day excursions, as hard as you might find it to leave the city behind once you grow to love it.
+Need personalized help planning your next trip to Japan?
+Commission a custom Japan itinerary today!